jarviscanada/jarvis_data_eng_GozdeArslan/linux_sql/README.md

 ## Deployment

-The project was deployed on Github from the JRD (Jarvis Remote Desktop).Database managed by using Postgres Docker.
+The project source code deployed on Github from the JRD (Jarvis Remote Desktop).Database managed by using Postgres Docker.
 Host agent timed controlled by the Crontab.

 ## Improvements